arturadib/slash-a/README.md

 - It is not possible to enter floating-point constants directly into the code.
 It is expected that if a floating-point constant is important to solve the problem at hand, the evolving codes will find their own way to construct them (see examples below).

 ## Default instruction set (DIS)

+_NOTE: For performance reasons, all DIS instructions are implemented inline in `lib/SlashA_DIS.h`.
+(The compiler will inline the code whenever possible, avoiding a round-trip to a new function)._

 **Numeric instructions**